pan-webis-de/stamatatos06/README.md

 This is a reimplementation of the approach to authorship attribution originally described in

-> E. Stamatatos.
+> Efstathios Stamatatos.
 [Authorship attribution based on feature set subspacing ensembles](http://www.icsd.aegean.gr/lecturers/Stamatatos/papers/ijait-2006.pdf).
 Int.
 Journal on Artificial Intelligence Tools, 15(5), pp. 823-838, 2006 [[paper](http://www.icsd.aegean.gr/lecturers/Stamatatos/papers/ijait-2006.pdf)]

 It was reimplemented as part of a science reproducibility study alongside [14 other authorship attribution approaches](https://github.com/search?q="Who+wrote+the+web"+user:pan-webis-de).
 The results of the reproducibility study can be found in